Distributed NLI: Learning to Predict Human Opinion Distributions for Language Reasoning: Experimental Setup

 \subsection{Implementation Details}

 All the models in this work are built on RoBERTa-Large~\cite{liu2019roberta}.
-We always use the accuracy on the development set ($D^{dev}$) for model selection.
-We run each model with 10 different seeds and report the mean performance.
-Specially for the baseline experiments, we report both the mean and the best performance over 10 different runs.
-Hyperparameter details are in the Appendix.
+We use the accuracy on the development set ($D^{dev}$) for model selection.
+We run each model with 10 seeds and report the mean.
+Additionally, for the baseline experiments, we also report the best performance over 10 different runs.
+All models are trained using the default dropout rate (0.1) for RoBERTa-Large models.
+Hyperparameter details are in the Appendix~\ref{app:hyperparameter}.